-Building a portfolio or creating a website that showcases your work is an essential part of the branding process (don't forget business cards!).
+Building a portfolio or creating a website showcasing your work is an essential part of branding (don't forget business cards!).
 As a Spoak member, you can set up your designer profile — including your design portfolio and a shoppable storefront with design services — with just a few clicks.
-Your portfolio includes your photo and bio and showcases all of your recent designs made on the platform.
-I was honestly surprised by the instant gratification I felt after setting up my Spoak portfolio.
-It made things feel more official and like I was a part of something bigger.
+Your portfolio includes your photo and bio and showcases your recent designs on the platform.

 If you don't have real work to include yet in your portfolio, start by creating mood boards and mockups to show off your design skills.
 If you aren't sure where to start with building a portfolio, these tips might be helpful for you.

-One of the biggest barriers to entry in the interior design industry has been access to design software.
-Most interior design software (like Photoshop or AutoCAD) can be difficult and time-consuming to learn and comes with a big price tag .
+One of the biggest barriers to entry into the interior design industry has been access to design software.
+Most interior design software (like Photoshop or AutoCAD) can be difficult and time-consuming to learn and comes with a big price tag.
 That's why Spoak was created in the first place — to break down this barrier and make interior design tools easy, intuitive, and affordable.

-Spoak allows you to build mockups through existing room templates, or you can create your own from scratch to make something entirely custom for your project.
-You can also quickly import products from the web into your project, remove backgrounds in just one click (seriously), skew those images to scale appropriately and create a cohesive mockup to bring your design to life.
+Spoak allows you to build mockups through existing room templates or create your own from scratch to make something entirely custom for your project.
+You can also quickly import products from the web into your project, remove backgrounds in just one click (seriously), skew those images to scale appropriately, and create a cohesive mockup to bring your design to life.

 Organization is critical for any design project (and any designer out there knows the struggle to stay organized!).

-There are a myriad of things to keep track of when it comes to designing personally or professional — product and furniture selections, paint color choices, budgets, timelines, the list goes on.
-When designing for yourself, you might be able to get away with organized chaos (I'm looking at you, 30 tabs open, multiple Google docs, notes in one place, images in another.)
-But this system (or lack therof) won't cut it when designing professionally for clients.
+There are a myriad of things to keep track of when it comes to designing personally or professionally — product and furniture selections, paint color choices, budgets, timelines, the list goes on.
+When designing for yourself, you might be able to get away with organized chaos (I'm looking at you, 30 open tabs), but this system (or lack thereof) won't cut it when designing professionally for clients.

 Thankfully, with Spoak, you can keep all your design details in one place.
-Project Editor organizes inspirational photos, shoppable product lists, color palettes, floor plans, budget tracker, and renderings into beautifully organized lists by project, room, or client.
-Plus, you can share Spoak projects directly in a presentation view with your clients where they can comment.
+Our Project Editor organizes inspirational photos, shoppable product lists, color palettes, floor plans, a budget tracker, and renderings into beautifully organized lists by project, room, or client.
+Plus, you can share Spoak projects directly in a presentation view with your clients, where they can comment and leave feedback.

-I love this tool because it takes a lot of the organizational burden off of me as a designer and eliminates the need for me to make a separate presentation for my design projects.
+I love this tool because it takes a lot of the organizational burden off of me as a designer and eliminates the need to make a separate presentation for my design projects.

 If you're thinking about pivoting careers into something more creative like design, you've probably already found yourself debating whether or not you should go back to school to study it formally.
-I'm not here to make that decision for you because everyone's situation is different—but for me, I knew I needed to explore alternative options.
+I'm not here to make that decision for you because everyone's situation is different — but I knew I needed to explore alternative options.

 Mentorship is such an essential piece of the puzzle in any creative career path.
-Unless you know an interior designer personally, meeting a real-world mentor in the industry can be difficult.
+Meeting a real-world mentor in the industry can be difficult unless you know an interior designer personally.
 The good news is that your mentor doesn't need to be a designer to help you with career advice.
 My mentor, for example, is someone I met through my first marketing job in New York City.
-When I started, I relied on them for personal advice, salary negotiations, and navigating tricky work situations.
+When I was first getting started, I relied on them for personal advice, salary negotiations, and navigating tricky work situations.